 “We acknowledge the impact of child sexual abuse in the lives of those who have been abused in our institutions or those of our predecessor Churches.
 To each survivor and all of their families, I am truly sorry.”

-On 22 October 2018 the Prime Minister of Australia will deliver a National Apology to Victims and Survivors of Institutional Child Sexual Abuse.
-The Australian Government will offer the apology to help the healing process.
+On October 22, 2018, the Prime Minister of Australia delivered a National Apology to Victims and Survivors of Institutional Child Sexual Abuse.
+The Australian Government offered the apology to help the healing process.

-Survivors of abuse, or those representing them, are encouraged to contact the Queensland Police Service and the:
+Survivors of abuse, or those representing them, are encouraged to contact the Queensland Police Service and/or: